For leaders whose organisations and workforces are under pressure and change

 $3,500 to $5,000

 A five week assessment across psychosocial safety, AI governance and workforce readiness.
-Uses People at Work, the Voluntary AI Safety Standard and structured leadership interviews.
+Uses People at Work, the Guidance for AI Adoption and structured leadership interviews.
 Output is a board ready report and 90 day action plan.

 Review fee credited against the 90 Day Program if you proceed within 60 days.